damianoimola/machine-learning-portfolio/README.md

 - Still nothing

 ## Others
-- [Well-Known Models](https://github.com/damianoimola/DL-Models): This model is used to reproduce some well-known models and approach to some simple problem to solve.
+- [Well-Known Models](https://github.com/damianoimola/DL-Models): This section is used to reproduce some well-known models and approach to some simple problem to solve.
   - ResNet
   - Siamese Network
   - ImoNet (Custom personal Model)